coffeemug/defstartup/_drafts/productivity.md

-My view on conferences is similar -- the do provide the benefit of getting together people who are geographically dispersed, but conference meetings have a very transactional nature to them.
+My view on conferences is similar -- the do provide the benefit of getting together people who are geographically dispersed, but conference encounters have a very transactional nature to them.
 If you enjoy the crowd, then go.
 But don't go to try and meet someone important, or advance your personal brand.
 You'll have a terrible time and won't accomlish anything useful.